Dridi/vclpp/man/pvcl.7.rst

 ``vclpp`` isn't meant to be a preprocessor to VCL like ``cpp`` is one to C.
 The goal is not to have macro substitution for regular VCL but rather explore alternative syntaxes.
 The PVCL language is a superset of VCL so regular VCL code is left untouched, in addition it offers new language constructs.
+The alternative syntaxes can be combined, they are orthogonal.

 Declarative objects (since vclpp 0.1)
 -------------------------------------